Getting Started with Blazor SpeedDial Component

 </div>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor SpeedDial component will be rendered in the default web browser.
+- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+This will render the Syncfusion® Blazor SpeedDial component in your default web browser.

 Linear and radial display modes